Aryan8912/System-Design_Interview/Uber-System-Design.md

 # Designing a Ride-Sharing Service Like Uber

-This article explores the object-oriented design and implementation of a Ride-Sharing Service similar to Uber using C++.
+This article explores the object-oriented design and implementation of a Ride-Sharing Service similar to Uber using C++ and JavaScript.

 We focus on the various aspects of ride-sharing, including user and driver management, ride booking, and fare calculation.